hannah68/cs-lists/README.md

 If hash tables outperform arrays, why use arrays at all?

 While the space complexity of both is generally O(n), you are still storing _more_ with a hashtable because it requires a key _and_ data, whereas, with an array, you just need to store the data.
-A hash table's key generation mechanism can also become complex (and therefore, expensive) to compute.
+A hash table's key generation mechanism can also become complex (and therefore, computationally expensive).
 Hence, if you don't need keyed access, just use an array!

 ## Linked Lists

 A linked list is an  [abstract data structure](https://en.wikipedia.org/wiki/Abstract_data_type) that functions similarly to an array.
-However, its implementation is different.
+However, its implementation is different because a linked list is created by linking data through memory references.

 Figure 1, below, shows single and double linked lists: